CindyJS/website/README.md

 [file an issue with this repository](https://github.com/CindyJS/website/issues), or formulate a pull request.
 Note that most pages will come with an edit link in the bottom right corner.
+The site is contributed to open source platform to enhance its effectiveness and to make it available to one and all

 ## Testing/developing the website on your local machine